harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/alb-az-down.md

 title: ALB AZ down
 ---

-ALB AZ down takes down the AZ (availability zones) on a target application load balancer for a specific duration.
+ALB AZ down takes down the AZ (Availability Zones) on a target application load balancer for a specific duration.
 This fault:
 - Restricts access to certain availability zones for a specific duration.
 - Tests the application sanity, availability, and recovery workflows of the application pod attached to the load balancer.